100 Series Shinkansen

-The 100 series (100系, Hyaku-kei) was a Japanese Shinkansen high-speed train type which operated between 1985 and 2012 on the Tokaido Shinkansen and Sanyo Shinkansen high-speed lines.
+The 100 series (100系, Hyaku-kei) was a Japanese Shinkansen high-speed electric multiple unit which operated between 1985 and 2012 on the Tokaido Shinkansen and Sanyo Shinkansen high-speed lines.
 They were introduced after the 200 series trains, but their numbering is such because in the days of Japanese National Railways (JNR), Shinkansen types running east of Tokyo were given even numbers and those west of Tokyo odd numbers, hence they were given the next odd number in line after 0, 100.
 The last remaining examples of the type were withdrawn from service following the last runs on 16 March 2012.

+Overview

+As a full-scale redesign of the Tokaido-Sanyo Shinkansen, a total of 1,056 cars were manufactured and put into service between 1985 and 1992, consisting of 66 16-car sets.
+The train was the first to incorporate the double-decker cars used in Kintetsu Railway's Vista Cars and in railways in Europe and the United States, and was the first to be used in JNR and Shinkansen trains, leading to increased seating capacity and improved service, which helped promote the Shinkansen and improved its image.
+In terms of interior and technology, many of the equipment and technologies were later installed in Shinkansen trains produced thereafter.

+The train capacity and manufacturing costs were set to be the same as those of the 0 Series, and the aim was to shorten travel times while minimising improvements to ground facilities.
+In addition, it was developed with the intention of being a "symbol of JNR reform," and the development goal was set to be "customers first, crew members second".

+This model was the mainstay on the Tokaido and Sanyo Shinkansen lines from the end of the JNR era until the launch of JR, but with the introduction of successor vehicles, it was withdrawn from service on the Tokaido Shinkansen on 16 September 2003, and from service on the Sanyo Shinkansen on 16 March 2012.